 Jennifer Wen Ma is a visual artist whose interdisciplinary practice bridges varied media such as installation, painting and drawing, video, design, performance, theatre and public art; often bringing together unlikely elements in a single piece, creating sensitive, poetic and poignant works.
 She works in New York and Beijing.
 Ma has exhibited with Solomon R. Guggenheim Museum, Cass Sculpture Foundation, Qatar Museums, Vancouver Art Gallery, Ullens Center For Contemporary Art, The Phillips Collection, Guggenheim Bilbao, National Art Museum of China, Performa 13, Sydney Biennale, Echigo-Tsumari Triennial, Singapore Biennale, among others.
 In 2015, Ma visually designed and directed installation opera Paradise Interrupted, previewed at the Temple of Dendur, Metropolitan Museum of Art, New York; and performed at Lincoln Center Festival, Singapore International Festival of Arts, 2016, and Spoleto Festival USA, 2015.
 In 2008, Ma was a core creative-team-member of the Beijing Olympics opening ceremony, and received an Emmy award.

 Mariluz Hoyos is a research and exhibitions consultant based in New York.
-Mariluz has worked with Cai Guo-Qiang Studio in different capacities since 2005, most recently as Director of Projects and Programming, overseeing the planning and implementation of exhibitions in over 13 countries.
-From 2011-2013 she was also Curator at the Hunter College East Harlem Gallery, before then she worked as an exhibitions coordinator at the Solomon R. Guggenheim Museum and consulted on occasion for their special projects team, she has also consulted on archives, exhibitions, and research assignments for Art in General, the Americas Society, El Museo del Barrio, and the Blanton Museum of Art.
-Mariluz was co-founder and coordinator of the Contemporary Art of the Americas Working Group CAM! at New York University (NYU) from 2002 to 2004 and coordinated the Spring Lecture Series in cultural policy at the Center for Latin American Studies (CLACS) also at NYU during the same period.
+She is currently consulting for the inaugural edition of the Asia Society Triennial opening June of 2020.
+From 2005 to 2016 Mariluz worked with Cai Guo-Qiang Studio in different capacities, overseeing the planning and implementation of exhibitions in over 13 countries.
+She has also worked as a Curator at Hunter College, exhibitions coordinator at the Solomon R. Guggenheim Museum, and has consulted on archives, exhibitions, and research assignments for Art in General,the Blanton Museum of Art, the Americas Society, El Museo del Barrio, and the Solomon R. Guggenheim Museum.
+Mariluz was co-founder and coordinator of the Contemporary Art of the Americas Working Group CAM! and coordinated the Spring Lecture Series in cultural policy from 2002-2014 at the Center for Latin American and Caribbean Studies at New York University.
 She completed two years of coursework in the Ph.D.
 Program in Art History at CUNY Graduate Center, holds an MA in Latin American Studies with advanced certificate in Museum Studies from New York University, and a BA in Economics from the Universidad Nacional de Colombia.

 Madeline Ludwig-Leone is an artist living and working in Brooklyn.
 Her work deals with themes of nostalgia, femininity and disquietude.
 She works primarily in painting, and occasionally works in video, photography, text and other media.
 Her work has been shown at Chazan Gallery in Providence, RI, Green Gallery at Yale University, and Yeah Maybe Gallery in Minneapolis, MN.
 She has also worked as a project manager for artistic projects internationally, at venues such as the Solomon R. Guggenheim Museum, Qatar Museums, Cass Sculpture Foundation, Tang Contemporary Art, Lincoln Center Festival, and more.
 She studied painting at Yale University.